This article has now been superseded by my article “Did the Fifth Ecumenical Council Condemn Universal Salvation?“

 The Council that is usually cited as that which “condemned Origen” is the fifth ecumenical council, the second Constantinopolitan Council, in 553 CE … The anathemas, fifteen in number, were already prepared before the opening of the council.
 Here, Origen is considered to be the inspirer of the so-called Isochristoi.
 This was the position of the Sabaite opponents of Origen, summarised by Cyril of Scythopolis who maintained that the Council issued a definitive anathema against Origen, Theodore, Evagrius, and Didymus concerning the preexistence of souls and apokatastasis, thus ratifying Sabas’ position (V. Sab.
 90).
 One of these previously formulated anathemas, which only waited to be ratified by the Council, was against the apokatastasis doctrine: “If anyone supports the monstrous doctrine of apokatastasis [τὴν τερατώδη ἀποκατάστασιν], be it anathema.”
 Other anathemas concern the “pre-existence of souls,” their union with bodies only after their fall, and the denial of the resurrection of the body.
 These doctrines have nothing to do with Origen; in fact, Origen is not the object of any authentic anathema.
 And Vigilius’s documents, which were finally emanated by a council that was not wanted by him, most remarkably do not even contain Origen’s name. (pp. 724-726, 736-737; also see Ramelli, “Christian Soteriology and Christian Platonism,” and John R. Sachs, “Apocatastasis in Patristic Theology“)

 Ramelli demonstrates that Emperor Justinian and his theological advisors misunderstood and misrepresented the authentic views of Origen on universal reconciliation, ensoulment, the resurrection body, and a host of other subjects; but the damage was done.
 Origen was named a heresiarch and his theology identified with the bizarre views of his sixth century “disciples.”
-However we judge their dogmatic status, the anti-Origenist anathemas should not be interpreted as condemning the universalist views of Origen himself, much less those of the revered bishop of Nyssa, whom the Seventh Ecumenical Council named “the Father of Fathers.”
+However we judge their dogmatic status, the anti-Origenist anathemas should not be interpreted as condemning the universalist views of Origen himself, much less those of the revered bishop of Nyssa, to whom the bishops of the Fifth Ecumenical Council approvingly refer on several occasions in the acts and whom the Seventh Ecumenical Council named “the Father of Fathers.”